this is an interlude

 all the worldly motion frozen

-for a game of chess. he made
+for a game of chess.

 this poem will wander